SophiaKatsaki/GraphQL-Server/README.md

 ## Coding School Project 3:

 Implementation of a Simple GraphQL Server of a University\
-Programming Language Used: Javascript\
+Programming Language used: Javascript\
-Program Used: Visual Studio Code\
+Program used: Visual Studio Code\
 Programs Required: Node.js, Git\
 Run: "dev:server" or  "nodemon server.js" to connect to local server port 4000.\
       "json:server" or "json-server --watch data.json" to connect to jason server on local host 3000.